 The Bankers called him the Central Bank of the Year in 2010, for his efforts to save up to 24 banks from the jaws of mismanagement and collapse; he went directly to the managers of those banks, who are involved in corruption and mismanagement and had them brought to book.

-He has spoken at a lot of events, on the various banking reforms that have been undertaken, or should be undertaken in Nigeria, and their impact on the overall economy of the country.
+He has spoken at many events on the various banking reforms that have been undertaken or should be undertaken in Nigeria and their impact on its overall economy.

 Sharia Education

-Sanusi Lamido Sanusi II is a widely read person, and that is unsurprisingly evident in his knowledge of Sharia law.
+Sanusi Lamido Sanusi II is a widely read person, and his knowledge of Sharia law is unsurprisingly evident.

-He went ahead to obtain a degree in Sharia and Islamic Studies at the African International University in Khartoum, Sudan in 1997.
+He then obtained a Sharia and Islamic Studies degree at the African International University in Khartoum, Sudan, in 1997.

 He’s been an active player in the Sharia Law debate and the author of a paper on The Hudhood Punishments in Northern Nigeria: A Muslim Criticism.
 He also presented the Sharia Debate and the Construction of a ‘Muslim’ Identity.